-4.1.2.2 X-ray Light Sources
+2.2.
+X-ray light sources

-The development of an affordable tabletop X-ray light source would open new avenues of basic energy science research and make these avenues more accessible to smaller research facilities and university laboratories.
+The development of an affordable table top x-ray light source would open new avenues of basic energy science research and make these avenues more accessible to smaller research facilities and university laboratories.
 Such a light source would not only benefit from the compact size of DLA devices, but would be highly suited to the production of extremely short (sub-femtosecond) light pulses, given the time structure of the electron beams produced in DLAs.
 The relatively smaller bunch charges in the DLA scheme lead to lower photon flux but with high brightness and brilliance; photon production may be on the order of one per electron; and photon energy is restricted by the available beam energies and device scaling.
 However, the high repetition rates employed in the DLA scheme could be used to compensate for the lower energy output per bunch.

-For X-ray photon generation from an electron beam in the 10 to 100 MeV range, undulator periods would be on the order of tens of microns, making laser-driven dielectric undulator structures a natural strategy.
+For x-ray photon generation from an electron beam in the 10-100 MeV range, undulator periods would be on the order of tens of microns, making laser-driven dielectric undulator structures a natural strategy.
 The micro-undulator proposed in Ref.
-[10], which utilizes a pair of gratings transversely illuminated by a laser pulse to produce a net deflecting force on particles traveling in the vacuum channel between them, is adaptable to undulator periods from tens to hundreds of microns, and could be designed for operation over a wide range of IR wavelengths.
-A hard X-ray source (0.1 Å) at 1 micron wavelength would require beam injection at 2 GeV with sub-wavelength bunches.
+[10]. which utilizes a pair of gratings transversely illuminated by a laser pulse to produce a net deflecting force on particles traveling in the vacuum channel between them, is adaptable to undulator periods from tens to hundreds of microns, and could be designed for operation over a wide range of IR wavelengths.
+A hard x-ray source (0.1 Å) at 1 μ m wavelength would require beam injection at 2 GeV with sub-wavelength bunches.
 In addition, a resonant deflecting structure proposed in Ref.
-[11] could operate on relatively low laser power at very high repetition rate, and the interaction length would depend only on the structure; a scheme for generating the requisite 180 degree phase shift per undulator half-period is still under development.
-Both soft (60 nm) and hard (0.1 Å) X-rays could be achieved in this paradigm.
+[11] could operate on relatively low laser power at very high repetition rate, and the interaction length would depend only on the structure; a scheme for generating the requisite 180° phase shift per undulator half-period is still under development.
+Both soft (60 nm) and hard (0.1 Å) x-rays could be achieved in this paradigm.
 The low emittances and spot sizes required for FEL operation at this scale are achievable using compact injector technology that could be micro-machined and integrated into a DLA structure.
-This approach is discussed in Section 4.1.3.1.
+This approach is discussed in Section 3.1.

-4.1.2.3 Medical Devices
+2.3.
+Medical devices

-Given the compactness, low shielding requirements, and small beam spots of DLAs, they could be highly advantageous for a variety of medical and industrial end uses, in which low- to moderate-energy electron beams are used for direct irradiation or converted to X-rays via a beamstrahlung target.
+Given the compactness, low shielding requirements, and small beam spots of DLAs, they could be highly advantageous for a variety of medical and industrial end uses, in which low- to moderate-energy electron beams are used for direct irradiation or converted to x-rays by a bremsstrahlung target.
 The relatively low demands on beam quality and energy spread make this application one of the most promising for DLA-based devices.

 The main parameters of interest for these applications are energy, dose rate, and irradiated volume.
-The most promising energy range for direct electron irradiation of tissue is 1 to 6 MeV, for which the stopping range is 1 to 3 cm (leading to minimal surrounding tissue damage).
-A DLA device that is contained in a millimeter-scale module could be used for cancer treatment (for example, inserted directly into tumors during operation), neuron ablation, or intracoronary radiation therapy.
+The most promising energy range for direct electron irradiation of tissue is 1-6 MeV, for which the stopping range is 1-3 cm (leading to minimal surrounding tissue damage).
+A DLA device that is contained in a millimeter-scale module could be used for cancer treatment, neuron ablation, or intracoronary radiation therapy.
 External beam radiotherapy could also benefit from a substantial reduction in size and cost possible with DLAs.

-4.1.2.4 Summary and Outlook for DLA Applications
+2.4.
+Summary and outlook for DLA applications